Carlos9855/Sistemas-inteligentes-Prac-3/README.md

 python N-puzzle.py inside the directory of the file.
 Then introduce the size of the board you want to work with.
 And last introduce the elements of the board.

+## EXPERIMENTS
+On the part of experiments first we are taking one combination and we are solving it with all the heuristic functions to compare the time that takes to every function.
+At the bottom we are calculating the average of every function.
   || H1 | H2 | H3 |
  :---: | :---: | :---: | :---:
  ||  32.86 seconds | 0.571 seconds | 37.68 seconds